sourcegraph/handbook/content/marketing/index.md

 - Make and maintain materials (slides, one-pagers, and proposals) for the sales team (@lori)
 - Manage and tweak Google ads to drive engagement with our product (@lori)
 - Respond to public and private messages on social media (@sqs)

+### 12-month plan

+(Not in chronological order.)

+- Instrument product and about site for attribution
+- Publish blog posts that (for example) top Hacker News
+- Highlight customer value/stories
+- Engage existing influential users live
+- Spread Sourcegraph.com in open-source communities with existing traction
+- Hire VP Marketing and grow team

 ## Members